seb-ma/eInkFrame/software.md

 ### Preparing the SD card

-Create the SD card with Raspberry Pi Imager: [Raspberry Pi OS - Raspberry Pi](https://www.raspberrypi.com/software/) May be installed from linux distribution of manually.
+Create the SD card with Raspberry Pi Imager: [Raspberry Pi OS - Raspberry Pi](https://www.raspberrypi.com/software/) May be installed from Linux distribution of manually.

-⚠️ This project requires a `desktop` version and not `lite`.
+This project requires a `lite 64-bits` version.

-⚠️ Because of a dependency on a module that does not seem to compile on a 32-bit version (i2c_bus for adafruit-mpr121), it is necessary to use a 64-bit version:
+⚠️ Because of a dependency on a module that does not seem to compile on a 32-bit version (`i2c_bus` for `adafruit-mpr121`), it is necessary to use a 64-bit version:
 [https://downloads.raspberrypi.org/raspios_full_arm64/images/](https://downloads.raspberrypi.org/raspios_full_arm64/images/)

 ### SSH activation